adku1173/acoupipe/README.rst

 A value of zero is stored for non-existing sources.
 With a maximum number of 16 possible sources, this results in an array of shape (65,16) per case.
 It should be noted that the entries are sorted in descending order according to the overall RMS value of the source signal.
-The ordering might be different when considering the Pa^2 value at the reference microphone for a single frequency coefficient.
+The descending order is not strictly maintained when only a single frequency coefficient is considered.

 **Source location:** :code:`'loc'`

 The location in the x,y plane of each source is stored.
 Non-existing source locations are set to zero (center of the plane).
 The source location array is of shape (16,2).
-The source ordering is the same as for the source strength.
+The source ordering is the same as for the source strength estimate :code:`p2`.

 **Number of sources:** :code:`'nsources'`